 The word karaoke [カラオケ or 空オケ] originated in Japan and has no accent.
 Its meaning comes from the ideogram [空] which means empty and from ookesutoru [オーケストラ] which means orchestra.
 It literally means empty orchestra!

-How Karaoke came to be – Origin
+How did Karaoke come about - Origin

 There are several rumors as to how this entertainment equipment came about.
 It is said to have been discovered about thirty years ago in the city of Kobe.
 However others claim that it was already known a long time ago, in the fifties and sixties.